 The project was sponsored by the Scuola Nazionale del Administratione (SNA) in Rome.

 Sovereignty is associated with the rise of the territorially bounded nation state that is often likened to a private owner.
 Globalization has unleashed forces that alter the relation among sovereign states as well as the relations between them and other actors.
 Like holders of private property rights, sovereign states are thought to have unique rights of exclusion and control.
 The analogy between property and sovereignty has been used to justify and delimit the right to exclude; identify the right-holders’ scope of authority and/or immunity vis-à-vis others; and explain the relation between society and the sovereign.

 A conference on Sovereignty and Property held at Columbia Law School in September of 2015 brought together an interdisciplinary group of experts on sovereignty, property rights theory, globalization, and political theory to revisit the analogy between property and sovereignty and explore competing frameworks for understanding sovereignty and analyzing the transformation of sovereignty in the age of globalization.

 The conference was co-sponsored by Pistor’s Max Planck Research Award and by an EU Grant to the Cegla Center for Interdisciplinary Research of the Law at Tel Aviv University.
-The results will be published by the Journal on Theoretical Inquiries in Law
+The results have been published by the Journal on Theoretical Inquiries in Law

 The Future of Integration in Europe and Beyond